San Diego FC: Previous MLS bids

 Qualcomm Stadium hosted the 1999 MLS All-Star Game and was a factor in several San Diego expansion bids.

 During the formation of MLS in the mid-1990s, San Diego was not among the U.S. cities to formally submit a bid for a team in the inaugural season, but expressed interest and held several meetings with the league.
 MLS commissioner Doug Logan described San Diego as a "prime candidate" for an expansion team, but the city's lack of a suitable stadium to accommodate soccer was a "major hurdle"; at the time, Jack Murphy Stadium was shared with the Padres and had a larger capacity than the league's desired size.
 The renovated Jack Murphy Stadium (renamed Qualcomm Stadium) hosted several exhibition matches and the 1999 MLS All-Star Game, which drew an attendance of 23,277; it was the only MLS All-Star Game to be played outside of an active or future MLS market.

-Following the approval of plans to build a downtown ballpark for the Padres, the MLS expansion committee voiced their support of a potential team playing at Qualcomm Stadium—either permanently or until a soccer-specific stadium was built.
+Following the approval of plans to build a downtown ballpark for the Padres, the MLS expansion committee voiced its support of a potential team playing at Qualcomm Stadium—either permanently or until a soccer-specific stadium was built.
 The San Diego market was considered for Chivas USA, an MLS expansion team that later served as a reserve team for C.D.
 Guadalajara of the Mexican Primera División.
 The team instead shared its home venue with the LA Galaxy in Carson, California, and played for 10 seasons before folding for low attendance and ownership issues.
 The league continued to list San Diego as a potential candidate for expansion and negotiated with several interested investor groups, but the lack of a suitable stadium prevented further consideration.
 Balboa Stadium, the 1960s home of the Chargers and Jaws, was also mentioned as a potential site for a smaller stadium built for an MLS team.

 A new team across the Mexican border, Club Tijuana (nicknamed the Xolos), was founded in 2007 and promoted to Liga MX—Mexico's top-flight league—in 2011.
-The team attracted support from fans in San Diego—about 20 mi north of their home stadium—and played several exhibition matches in the area at various venues, including Qualcomm Stadium and the Padres' Petco Park.
+The team attracted support from fans in San Diego—about 20 mi north of its home stadium—and played several exhibition matches in the area at various venues, including Qualcomm Stadium and the Padres' Petco Park.
 San Diego also remained one of the top U.S. viewing markets for television broadcasts of the FIFA World Cup, Premier League, and other overseas soccer competitions.
 The area had also produced several prominent players for the United States men's and women's national teams.